sweid4keycloak/bankid4keycloak/README.md

 # BankID Identity Provider for Keycloak

-BankID4Keycloak is a identity provider for keycloak, giving it superpowers by added support for the Swedish BankID.
+BankID4Keycloak is a identity provider for the keycloak server, giving it superpowers by added support for the Swedish BankID.
-To use this in produdction a valid subscibtion to BankID is required, for more information see --> #PAGE
+Please note,in order to use this in produdction a valid subscibtion to BankID is required, for more information see [this page])https://www.bankid.com/bankid-i-dina-tjanster/rp-info)

-We do however provde a guide on howto set this up against BankID test environment, so you should be up and running in a jiffy.
+We do however provde a guide on howto set this up against BankID test environment, hence you should be up and running in a jiffy.

 ## Legal Notice